 He graduated from Chariho Regional High School and attended Mitchell College in New London for a year, often hitch-hiking back and forth from his home in Ashaway.
 Never a fan of formal education, he left after learning as much as he felt he needed.

 Around this time, he had one of the most memorable experiences of his life, traveling - barefoot - to New York City with friends to see the Beatles at Shea Stadium.
-He and his pals had extra tickets, which none of the cute girls they approached would accept.
+He and his pals had extra tickets, and tried to give them away, but none of the cute girls they approached would accept them.

 Also around this time, he was part of a band, The Livin' End, which played throughout New England, mainly at college parties.
 In the band and throughout his life, he played guitar, both acoustic and electric, mostly blues and some folk.
 Fran Christina, who went on to drum with the Fabulous Thunderbirds, was a part of The Livin' End for a while.
 In recent years, Peter had put the guitar aside, but had planned to return to it this week.